Our Core Service

 Do you handle all the URA and BCA submissions?

 Yes, as part of the build.
-Our in-house QP prepares the submissions, we engage with URA and BCA on your behalf, and we monitor the approvals timeline.
+We prepare the submissions, engage with URA and BCA on your behalf, and monitor the approvals timeline.
 You don't need to hire a separate consultant for this when you work with us.

 Can I live in the house during the works?